tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 There's an argument in claiming that unit tests may not even be needed with sufficient acceptance tests in place.
 The meaning of "sufficient" here is open for debate.
 If the edge cases that unit tests would have picked up are unlikely to materialise and if the cost of fixing these once in production is low, then why test upfront?
 Especially, if this upfront cost affects the time to delivery (and by extension your profits).
 To put the argument in the extreme, you could say that you're not really doing ATDD if you're still writing unit tests.

-Unit tests give confidence in the low level but if the overall system behaviour doesn't deliver the business proposition, you still won't be making any money.
+Unit tests give confidence at a low level but if the overall system behaviour doesn't deliver the business proposition, you still won't be making any money.
 The right answer to the wrong question is still the wrong answer.
 Acceptance tests should demonstrate the business proposition and so have monetary value whereas unit tests have design value.

 Your team's experiences and preferences will influence which approach you choose.
 Sometimes, the two compliment each other, other times they get in each others way and duplicate effort.
 Judicious testing takes care and practice.